othieno/GPBB/README.md

   - Taking a Spin through What You've Learned
   - Zenning
 23. [__Bones and Sinew__][23]
+  - At the Very Heart of Standard PC Graphics
+  - The VGA
+  - An Introduction to VGA Programming
+  - At the Core
+    - *Linear Planes and True VGA Modes*
+    - *Smooth Panning*
+    - *Color Plane Manipulation*
+    - *Page Flipping*
+  - The Hazards of VGA Clones
+  - Just the Beginning
+  - The Macro Assembler
 24. [__Parallel Processing with the VGA__][24]
+  - Taking on Graphics Memory Four Bytes at a Time
+  - VGA Programming: ALUs and Latches
+  - Notes on the ALU/Latch Demo Program
 25. [__VGA Data Machinery__][25]
+  - The Barrel Shifter, Bit Mask, and Set/Reset Mechanisms
+  - VGA Data Rotation
+  - The BitMask
+  - The VGA's Set/Reset Circuitry
+    - *Setting All Planes to a Single Color*
+    - *Manipulating Planes Individually*
+  - Notes on Set/Reset
+  - A Brief Note on Word OUTs
 26. [__VGA Write Mode 3__][26]
+  - The Write Mode That Grows on You
+  - A Mode Born in Strangeness
+  - A Note on Preserving Register Bits
 27. [__Yet Another VGA Write Mode__][27]
+  - Write Mode 2, Chunky Bitmaps, and Text-Graphics Coexistence
+  - Write Mode 2 and Set/Reset
+    - *A Byte's Progress in Write Mode 2*
+    - *Copying Chunky Bitmaps to VGA Memory Using Write Mode 2*
+    - *Drawing Color-Patterned Lines Using Write Mode 2*
+  - When to Use Write Mode 2 and When to Use Set/Reset
+  - Mode 13H--320x200 with 256 Colors
+  - Flipping Pages from Text to Graphics and Back
 28. [__Reading VGA Memory__][28]
+  - Read Modes 0 and 1, and the Color Don't Care Register
+  - Read Mode 0
+  - Read Mode 1
+  - When all Planes "Don't Care"
 29. [__Saving Screens and Other VGA Mysteries__][29]
+  - Useful Nuggets from the VGA Zen File
+  - Saving and Restoring EGA and VGA Screens
+  - 16 Colors out of 64
+  - Overscan
+  - A Bonus Blanker
+  - Modifying VGA Registers
 30. [__Video Est Omnis Divisa__][30]
 31. [__Higher 256-Color Resolution on the VGA__][31]
 32. [__Be It Resolved: 360x480__][32]